 Depending on required time resolution and mass resolution, suprathermal particle measurements are ripe with opportunities for innovation because their densities are very small compared to thermal plasmas.
-Furthermore, these low densities occupy a large volume in phase space, leading to very small count rates in a given observational pixel of energy and angular range.
-These small count rates not only limit the time resolution of current instrument techniques but also set important constraints on the signal-to-noise requirements of the measurement technique, such as provided by triple-coincidence techniques [Gilbert et al., 2014].
+Furthermore, these low densities occupy a large volume in phasespace, leading to very small count rates in a given observational pixel of energy and angular range.
+These small count rates limit the time resolution of current instrument techniques, but also set important constraints on the signal-to-noise requirements of the measurement technique, such as provided by triple coincidence techniques [Gilbert et al., 2014].

 4.3.
-Very Low Energy lons
+Very low-energy ions

-Finally, high-resolution measurements of cold, low-energy particles near the Earth's exobase region are crucial to understanding ionosphere-thermosphere-magnetosphere coupling (i.e., Magnetosphere Energetics, Dynamics, and Ionospheric Coupling Investigation/Dynamical Neutral Atmosphere-Ionosphere Coupling mission).
+Finally, high-resolution measurements of cold, low-energy particles near the Earth's exobase region are crucial to understanding ionosphere-thermosphere-magnetosphere coupling (i.e., MEDICI/DYNAMIC).
 Very high energy and angular resolutions are required to measure the detailed pressure tensor of ions, in particular the partitioning of perpendicular and parallel energy that may be critical to obtain a complete picture of the physics that drive ionospheric outflow.
 Thermal and suprathermal electron measurements also provide crucial insight into coupling processes.
-These measurements are further challenged by spacecraft charging, sheath, and small particle gyroradius effects [e.g., Whalen et al., 1994; Pollock et al., 1998; MacDonald et al., 2006] that demand the miniaturization of technology to enable packaging on small satellites or onto deployable booms.
+These measurements are further challenged by spacecraft charging, sheath and small particle gyroradius effects [e.g., Whalen et al., 1994; Pollock et al., 1998; MacDonald et al., 2006] that demand the miniaturization of technology to enable packaging on small satellites or onto deployable booms.